kirandeepkaurkiran64-sys/Induction_response/README.md

 ### 12th speech (Alumni Mr. Rakesh Kumar (DC of Ludhiana))
 He was a student of gndec in ECE branch 1991 pass out.

+## Day 2 (1st August 2025)
+### Anchor(Senior) Harleen Kaur
+#### 9:30 to 10:30 English Proficiency Test
+#### 10:30 to 11:30 Maths Proficiency Test
+#### 11:30 to 1:00 Break
+#### 1:00 to 2:00 Auditorium About Satya Scholarship
+ 1. Mr. Manoj Kumar
+ 2. Mr. Manish Kumar
+ 3. Mr. Shivam Sharma
+### Mr. Manoj Kumar
+He let us know about a new term Buddy4study scholarships portal which is really helpful for all the students.
+He explained us how we can get benefit of scholarship.
+He also explained Eligibility, Documents required and many more important things related to satya scholarship.
+### Mr.Manish Kumar
+He explained us how to register ourself and what are the critirials related to Satya scholarship this really help needy students
+#### 2:00 to 3:00
+### Expert lecture by Dr. Arshpreet Singh On "Food: A Pivotal Role in Student's Overall Wellness"
+He explained that how diet really matter our day to day life.
+How we are not aware about out own diet .
+He also talk about the miths of food and helps to clear the Quaries of Students.
+His main focus was on the Junk Food or the Snacks that Young generation are consuming often and tells the consequence of the same.
+#### 3:00 to 4:00
+### Launch of Induction Activities
+Our Seniors let us know about the activity in the Induction Program and tell us that how this affects our